 If Mr. Clement Reid be right, then the argument for the Tin Way is weakened, unless, indeed, there were more outlets than one.
 But the old road will not lose its attraction in any contingency.
 Clambering its seamed and worn hollows, or pacing with greater ease the elastic turf near its borders, ever there is in the mind of the rambler a feeling of remoteness, as of the presence of something primal, and he feels that he is nearer to the origin of things human.
-And as poor Richard Jefferies said of these very Downs-though the words had but half their force in his own sad case- 'Lands of gold have been found, and lands of spices and precious merchandise, but this is the land of health.'
+And as poor Richard Jefferies said of these very Downs-though the words had but half their force in his own sad case- ' Lands of gold have been found, and lands of spices and precious merchandise, but this is the land of health.'

-XVI OLD ROADS AND TRACKWAYS
+XVI OLD ROADS AND TRACKWAYS 359

-FIG. 86.
-'Time, which antiquates antiquities, and hath an art to make

-Browne, 'Urn Burial,' ch. v.)
+Fro.
+36. 'Time, which antiquates antiquities, and hath an art to make dust of all things, hath yet spared these minor monuments.'
+(Sir Thomas Browne, 'Urn Burial,' ch. v.)